 Best for Feet Looking for a Boost

-If there’s one thing any pair of Skechers athletic shoes do it’s support your instep and protect your arches.
+If there’s one thing any pair of Skechers athletic shoes do really well, it’s support your instep and protect your arches.
 That’s two things.
 Fair enough.
 Still, you get the idea.
 Skechers are all about giving your feet a boost.
 Their latest golf shoes offer the patented Skechers Arch Fit® insole system with podiatrist-certified arch support.
 That’s exactly the kind of support we were on about here.
 Skechers say that podiatrist-designed construction was developed with 20 years of data and 120,000 unweighted foot scans.